Proclus01/megaprompter/README.md

   The tool tries `pbcopy` → `wl-copy` → `xclip` → `xsel` → `clip`.
 If none are present, it still writes the `.MEGAPROMPT_*` file.
 Install one of those tools or copy from the file manually.

 * **Too many files included / excluded**
   Use `--dry-run --show-summary` to see the exact file list.
 If you need different behavior, adjust the rules in `Sources/MegaprompterCore/Rules.swift` (allowed extensions, forced includes, prunes).
+You can also exclude specific directories/paths at runtime with `--ignore`.

 ---